 Though human eyes cannot separate

-the blinks, which blur into one bulb of light,
+the blinks, which blur into one bulb of

-my headache would buzz and flicker like the
+my headache would buzz and flicker like

 slow light itself as I passed beneath it,